Cook Records: Recording techniques

 His micro-fusion process of pressing records required each mold be filled individually by people in a production line.
 The mold was then passed to someone at a record press.
 Cook thought it would be better for record stores to press records themselves, as they were requested by customers, rather than pay shipping and stocking fees.
 By 1958 there were record stores on Caribbean islands from Puerto Rico to Trinidad that had a Cook record-press in the back.
 Some stores began recording music.
 They shipped the master tape recording of an album to Cook, who made a metal mold of it and then returned it to the store.
 When a copy of a record was requested, the mold was filled with powdered vinyl and then placed a high-pressure press.

 Cook Records

 Genres

 The 140-plus albums on Cook Records include European and American concert music, U.S. and Caribbean popular and traditional music, calliope and carrousel music, as well as mechanical and natural sounds.
 Over a quarter of these albums contained music from the Caribbean, many featuring calypso or steel bands.
 Many recordings were made in the field rather than by bringing musicians to a studio, with Cook traveling around Trinidad in particular, recording music wherever he heard it.
+Several of the first high-fidelity recordings of theatre organ music were made on Cook by British organist Reginald Foort, who first recorded using the name "Michael Cheshire."